 Any money you make from selling your wares could be saved up and used for a rainy day, or for a nice family trip out.

 Find free/low-cost days out using Groupon/Wowcher

 This is one of my favourite hobbies!

 I love finding deals and cheap days out.
-Voucher sites like Groupon and Wowcher is PERFECT for this.
-Not only can you pick up bargains on items like make up, household items and gifts, but you can find days out on there too.
+Voucher sites like Groupon and Wowcher are PERFECT for this.
+Not only can you pick up bargains on items like makeup, household items and gifts, but you can find days out on there too.

 Honestly, some of the trips and activities on there are some I’ve never even heard of and that’s what makes them so fun!